aaronstevenson408/Q-Star/Research/A-Star/A-star.md

 Finally, the video discusses some of the limitations of the A* algorithm, and how it can be improved.
 The video also discusses some of the applications of the A* algorithm, such as in robotics and pathfinding.

-Sure, here is the first outline and sub points in markdown:

 **I. Introduction**

 **A. Problem Statement**